mailong25/diotima/question_generation/README.md

-#  Book Outline & RAG Extraction Tool
+#  Book Outline & Extraction Tool

 This repository provides tools for: